20 Best Programming Languages for Kids

 BASIC is a procedural language.
 Java is object-oriented.

 20 Types of Programming Languages and Tools Your Kids Can Try

 With a better understanding of the types of interfaces and languages your kid might work with, here is a roundup of the best programming languages for kids.

 1. BASIC (Small Basic and Just BASIC)

-Great for younger kids, Alice is a block-based visual environment developed by Carnegie Mellon University.
+Great for younger kids, is a block-based visual environment developed by Carnegie Mellon University.

-MIT developed Scratch, another great visual environment for younger kids and anyone preferring to work visually.
+MIT developed, another great visual environment for younger kids and anyone preferring to work visually.

 6. HTML and 7.
 CSS

 Perl is an interpreted language that is, at its core, procedural but has object-oriented capabilities.
 Some of the syntax can be challenging.
 It is best for older or talented children who may tinker with Linux.
 Perl will help them in system administration.